molovo/live-node-list/README.md

 })
 ```

 If your update method triggers HTML changes within the parent, you can get caught in an infinite loop, where those changes trigger the update function recursively.
-If this happens, you can pause and resume LiveNodeLists observation to prevent recursive calls.
+If this happens, you can pause and resume LiveNodeList's observation to prevent recursive calls while you make the necessary updates.

 ```js
 const items = new LiveNodeList('.item')